dotnet/runtime/docs/design/features/byreflike-generics.md

     - `newobj` &ndash; For multi-dimensional array construction.
 - `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or default interface method, an error will occur during the attempt to box the instance.

-If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`
+If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`.

 The following instructions are already set up to support this feature since their behavior will fail as currently defined due to the inability to box a ByRefLike type.